deima24/Bike-Ride/README.md

 ## Post Details

-User Story: As a user, I want to be able to comment and like otherpeople’s ideas
+User Story: As a user, I want to be able to comment and like otherpeople’s posts

 Each user story opens up to a full page which contains the image, a full content of the post and read post comments.

 ![contentpostandcomment](media/images/contentandcomments.png)

-Logged-on users can also comment on and like the ideas.
+Logged-on users can also comment on and like the posts.

 ![comment](media/images/comment.png)